Powered by the Evidence-based Practice Centers

 Each EPC is made up of medical researchers from a broad range of clinical health and scientific backgrounds.
 The people who conduct research at the EPCs are medical doctors, pharmacy doctors, psychologists, physical therapists, and other medical specialists.
 In addition, they are also trained in different types of health research such as epidemiology, health services research, and organizational change research.

-All evidence reports are produced in accordance with an established policy on financial and nonfinancial interests (PDF, 405 KB).
+All evidence reports are produced in accordance with an established policy on financial and nonfinancial interests (PDF, 400 KB).
+EPC investigators (PDF, 214 KB) and stakeholders (PDF, 202 KB) who provide input are expected to maintain confidentiality of findings until the final report is released.

 Learn more: